 Charging excessive fees ($10,000-$20,000 on high balance mortgages) is simply using up money that the resort sees as their money, so now the major resorts sue these fraud companies.
 Thanks Google News and Yahoo, here is just one of many 2019 examples of Timeshare Fraud by an exit company and unfortunately an attorney who lost his moral compass:

 Many of the consumers the Firm sees have already stopped their payments long ago, and they can’t even afford their timeshare mortgage payment to begin with.
-These people may be ideal candidates for timeshare mortgage relief, but the key is precision level of access, a highly effective case assembly by a respected Consumer Law firm, and ultimately, negotiated settlement conferences conducted by a prolific Consumer Advocate and Consumer Protection Attorney who lives for Consumer Justice!
+These people may be ideal candidates for timeshare mortgage relief, but the key is who you would seek to hire and do they have highly effective case assembly and development by a respected Consumer Law firm, and ultimately, are the negotiated settlement conferences conducted by a prolific Consumer Advocate and Consumer Protection Attorney who lives for Consumer Justice!